Toyota hikes profit forecast 54%, shrugs off global chip supply issues

-TOKYO (Reuters) - Toyota Motor Corp on Wednesday jacked up its full-year earnings forecast by a bigger-than-expected 54% to a record $19 billion, raising its vehicle sales target as global demand led by China rebounds from a coronavirus pandemic-induced slump.
+TOKYO (Reuters) - Toyota Motor Corp said on Wednesday it has an up to four-month stockpile of chips and was not immediately expecting a global chip shortage to hit production, as it jacked up its full-year earnings forecast by a bigger-than-expected 54%.

-Unlike other automakers, including Japanese peers Nissan Motor and Honda Motor, that have had to cut production because of semiconductor shortages, the world’s biggest automaker said it is raising output.
+Unlike other automakers, including Japanese peers Nissan Motor Co Ltd and Honda Motor Co Ltd, that have had to cut production because of semiconductor shortages, Toyota raised output for the fiscal year ending March.

-Shares in Toyota, the world’s biggest automaker by vehicle sales, rose 2.3% after the new forecasts were released.
+Shares in Toyota, the world’s biggest automaker by vehicle sales, closed up 1.7% after hitting their highest level since July 2015.

+“For the near term, we do not see any decrease in production volume due to the chip shortage, but we do see risks of a chip shortage,” Chief Financial Officer Kenta Kon said during a briefing.

+Kon said Toyota had heard chip shortages globally might continue until the summer, though the situation might resolve itself earlier.

 The automobile industry has been grappling with a chip shortage since the end of last year, which has in some cases been exacerbated by the former U.S. administration’s sanctions on Chinese chip factories.

-But the maker of the RAV4 SUV crossover and the Prius gasoline hybrid said it expects to sell 9.73 million vehicles this year, up 3.3% from a previous forecast of 9.42 million, if down from last year’s 10.46 million.
+But the maker of the RAV4 SUV crossover and Prius hybrid said it expects to sell 9.73 million vehicles this year, up 3.3% from a previous forecast of 9.42 million yet still down from last year’s 10.46 million.

-“For the near term, we do not see any decrease in production volume due to the chip shortage, but we do see risks of a chip shortage,” said Chief Financial Officer Kenta Kon, speaking during a briefing.

-“We hear voices saying that chip shortage might continue until summer.
-But maybe it will not continue until then and it might resolve (itself) at an earlier stage.”
+“The fact that Toyota isn’t largely affected by the chip shortage now is an encouraging catalyst,” said Hideyuki Suzuki, a general manager of investment research at SBI Securities.

-For the fiscal year ending March 31, Toyota now expects a record operating profit of 2 trillion yen ($19.13 billion), far higher than an earlier prediction of 1.3 trillion yen, and well above an average 1.542 trillion yen profit forecast based on predictions from 23 analysts, Refinitiv data shows.
+For the fiscal year ending March 31, Toyota now expects record operating profit of 2 trillion yen ($19.13 billion), far higher than an earlier projection of 1.3 trillion yen, and well above an average 1.542 trillion yen profit forecast based on estimates from 23 analysts, Refinitiv data showed.

 Toyota said operating profit rose to 987.9 billion yen in the three months ended Dec.
-31. This easily beat an estimated average of 565.51 billion yen profit from nine analysts surveyed by Refinitiv SmartEstimate.
+31 versus an average 565.51 billion yen profit from nine analysts surveyed by Refinitiv SmartEstimate.

 ($1 = 104.5700 yen)

-Reporting by Eimi Yamamitsu; Writing by Tim Kelly; Editing by Kenneth Maxwell
+Reporting by Eimi Yamamitsu; Additional reporting by Hiroko Hamada, Tim Kelly; Writing by Tim Kelly; Editing by Kenneth Maxwell and Christopher Cushing

 Our Standards: The Thomson Reuters Trust Principles.